-Running a home based business is a lot of work and it is a growing trend among young professionals and stay-at-home moms.
+Running and marketing a home based business is a lot of work and it is a growing trend among young professionals and stay-at-home moms.

 What is marketing exactly?

 Marketing is a total system of business designed to plan, price, distribute, and promote a product or service.

 Marketing takes into account the whole process, not just advertising.
 Taking a look at each element can help break down the process, even if you’re marketing home based business.

 Plan: Planning when, where, and how to release your product is often an overlooked element.

 Many great ideas never caught on because it was the wrong area or the wrong message that was released.
 By understanding what is unique about the area and about your business will help you better plan how to release the product.
 What is your product or service?
 How is it different from the competition?
 Does it require anything specific?
 You would not want to sell Avon in an area saturated with beauty stores.
 It is critical to find an area where you will be unique and new.
 Consider this when marketing your home based business.

 Demographics are the vital statistics of the population in an area.
 Who lives in your town?
 What do they earn?
 What is their education?
 All of these factors play a role.
 For instance if you live in a low income area and you are selling what is termed a luxury item, you are probably not going to do well since the people who you expect to be buying from you have little disposable income.
 You can get demographic information for free from the US Census Bureau at www.census.gov and clicking on Census 2000.
 Knowing what the population is like around you will also help you evaluate media outlets.

 By knowing how much you can spend ahead of time will save you from spending too much in one place.
 Budgets can be as large as 10k or they can be as tight as 1k, but knowing that ahead of time lets you use every penny efficiently.